If you want to be a better writer, and who doesn’t, you can find lots of great advice online.

 Discovering your readers

-If you want to be a better writer, the best thing you can do is find out who is attracted to your writing.
+If you want to improve your writing skills, the best thing you can do is find out who is attracted to your writing.

 When you can visualize your readers and understand their motivation for reading your writing, you stand a much better chance of writing for them.

 When I started this blog, I had some preconceived notions.
-It wasn’t until I started taking notice of my readers that I discovered I was wrong.
+It wasn’t until I started noticing my readers that I discovered I was wrong.
+Here are some of my incorrect assumptions.

 Wrong.